Pi Day Mashup

 Twenty-five years ago, physicist Larry Shaw, of San Francisco’s Exploratorium, established the first “Pi Day” on March 14th, or 3/14—a fitting date to commemorate an irrational number that so familiarly begins 3.14.
-The event started as a little staff get-together but ballooned into an international holiday (hear more in this SciFri segment).
+The event started as a little staff get-together but ballooned into an international holiday.
 To get you in the celebratory mood, here are some tributes to those endless digits, and to the Greek letter that symbolizes them.

 For a brief history of pi and events surrounding the occasion, visit the Exploratorium’s Pi Day site.
 (And by the way, March 14th also happens to be Albert Einstein’s birthday.)

 This mosaic’s maker had been gathering images of numbers for many months, without this project in mind.
 When the montage idea struck, “it was just a matter of picking around in my number collections,” he writes on his flickr page.
 As one flickr user observed, the hole in the keychain in the second tile acts like the decimal in 3.14…

 The Fermi National Accelerator Laboratory features a high-voltage transmission line with utility poles built to resemble the Greek letter π.
 Designed by the lab’s founding director, Robert Wilson, the line provides electricity to the lab’s main substation and a series of powerful particle accelerators.